-XDR leverages ML and AI to address these issues.
+XDR leverages ML and Al to address these issues.
 It extends visibility across infrastructures and services while cutting through the noise and highlighting priority events.
-It can also automate responses, calling in expert analyst oversight where necessary, reducing workloads and accelerating threat detection and response.
+It can also automate responses, call in expert analyst oversight, when necessary, reduce workloads, and accelerate threat detection and response.